cvelazquez322/LeetResume-2022/README.md

  You will also need to change loginElem and loginElemPass to whatever your login email and password is.
  You will also need to have Selenium installed.

- if the above two conditions have been satisied, you can simply run the program by hitting F5 in idle and letting the program run.
+ if the above conditions have been satisied, you can simply run the program by hitting F5 in idle and letting the program run.

  Please note that this is still a work in progress, but I've done my best to error proof LeetResume.